RWS/Hugging-Face-Transformers-Service/README.md

 - `GET /list_models/`: Retrieve a list of all downloaded models from the `HUGGINGFACE_MODELS_DIR` directory, including their names and types.
 - `GET /model_info/`: Retrieve model information, including configuration details and types supported.
+- `POST /download_directory/`: Retrieves the current download directory, including the `model_name` if provided and not empty.
 - `POST /list_model_files/`: Retrieves the list of available files in the specified Hugging Face model repository, including each file's size when available.
 - `POST /download_model/`: Initiate the download of a specified model from the Hugging Face Hub.
 Return progress updates on the download process.
 - `WS /ws/progress/{client_id}`: Establish a WebSocket connection to receive real-time progress updates for model download operations.